+ How do I register for a course?

 + How does George Mason University administer the CEU Approval Program?

-Executive and Professional Education sponsors open enrollment courses, workshops, and seminars that are designed to enhance the skills of all participants.
-Executive and Professional Education manages the review of programs to determine if they qualify for CEUs.
-To make these determinations, Executive and Professional Education uses guidelines and criteria for awarding CEUs, and compares courses to national measurement standards.
-Executive and Professional Education also is responsible for awarding CEUs to all students who successfully complete course requirements for CEU approved courses.
+Continuing and Professional Education sponsors open enrollment courses, workshops, and seminars that are designed to enhance the skills of all participants.
+Continuing and Professional Education manages the review of programs to determine if they qualify for CEUs.
+To make these determinations, Continuing and Professional Education uses guidelines and criteria for awarding CEUs, and compares courses to national measurement standards.
+Continuing and Professional Education also is responsible for awarding CEUs to all students who successfully complete course requirements for CEU approved courses.
 For more information about the CEU Approval Program or to verify a CEU award please contact 703-993-2109.

 + Is there financial aid available?